Kucoin/kucoin-api-docs/source/localizable/index.html.md

 Param | Type | Description
 --------- | ------- | -----------
 currency | String | Currency
-chain | String | *[optional]* The chain name of currency, e.g. The available value for USDT are OMNI, ERC20, TRC20, default is OMNI.
+chain | String | *[Optional]* The chain name of currency, e.g. The available value for USDT are OMNI, ERC20, TRC20, default is OMNI.
 This only apply for multi-chain currency, and there is no need for single chain currency.

-### Responses
+### RESPONSES
 Field | Description
 --------- | ------- | -----------
 address | Deposit address
 memo | Address remark.
 If there’s no remark, it is empty.
-When you withdraw from other platforms to the KuCoin, you need to fill in memo(tag).
+When you [withdraw](#apply-withdraw) from other platforms to the KuCoin, you need to fill in memo(tag).
 If you do not fill memo (tag), your deposit may not be available, please be cautious. chain | The chain name of currency, e.g. The available value for USDT are OMNI, ERC20, TRC20, default is OMNI.

 ## Get Deposit Address